-Pro Tip: A simple app such as Evernote or Google Keep can be handy in creating your inventory list.
-Simply take photos of each appliance and be sure to include photos of the manufacturers sticker for model information.
+A simple app such as Evernote or Google Keep can be handy in creating your inventory list.
+You can also use something like Google Sheets.
+Take photos of each appliance and include photos of the manufacturer’s sticker for model information.
 This will make troubleshooting repairs easier.
 You can easily tag photos into organized folders by property.

-Remember the more rental properties you have, the more appliance inventory forms you need to keep you from getting confused and stressed about what’s going on.
+Remember that the more rental properties you have, the more appliance inventory forms you need to keep you from getting confused and stressed about what’s happening.
 An appliance inventory list generally has the following categories:

 - Property name/address/unit number